Yugen’s signature holiday production returns this year by popular demand!

 Originally conceived by Yuriko Doi and Cienna Stewart in 1993

-Transporting Victorian England into Edo Japan and drawing on the Japanese theaters of Noh, Kyogen, Kabuki, and Butoh, the multifaceted world of A Noh Christmas Carol reminds us that this is the season for love, family, community, and wonder.
+Victorian England is transported to Japan, set against the backdrop of its transition from the Edo to Meiji period, a time of significant societal change.
+Drawing on the Japanese theaters of Noh, Kyogen, Kabuki, and Butoh, this multifaceted reimagination of Dickens’ A Christmas Carol reminds us that this is the season for love, family, community, and wonder.

 Sukurooji Ebezo (Ebenezer Scrooge) receives a visit from his deceased business partner Mashima Jakubei (Jacob Marley) warning him to change his miserly ways or be doomed to linger forever as a hungry ghost.
 The miraculous intervention of the Ghosts of Christmas Past, Present, and Yet-To-Come take Sukurooji on a wondrous journey through life and time in a profound attempt to remind him of the value of life beyond business and profit.

-A Noh Christmas Carol brings Dickens’ beloved classic tale of Christmas Carol to life in a way that no other production can.
+A Noh Christmas Carol brings Dickens’ beloved classic tale to life in a way that no other production can.

 Featuring: